 An Applied Blueprint for the Restoration of Democracy

-At Exile, we have forged a new path aligning ecological, economic, journalistic and policy development.
+We have forged a new path aligning ecological, economic, journalistic and policy development.
 We see this synthesis as the future of a civic democracy.

 From a certain perspective, the great gift to be gleaned from the latest presidential race and subsequent election is to become very clear that this experiment in democracy unique to the United States and other western societies is in fact just that, an experiment.

 The founding fathers of America were irrevocably influenced by Enlightenment values, particularly the principles of egalitarianism and rationality.
 They crafted this crazy experiment called democracy out of these principles, and over the last few centuries a whole host of elements have been added to the core axioms set forth in the Declaration of Independence and were then codified in the Constitution.

 The history and agendas, however, behind the founding of America are not quite as romantic as some might think.
 Many times throughout the history of the United States it becomes apparent— much like we are seeing now — that the departure from monarchy has not directly translated into the adopted notions of civil freedom, or voting rights, or racial and gender equality.

 As John Randolph of Roanoke once said: “I love liberty.
 I hate equality.”

 Whereas in other eras this fact shows up as obvious — the massacre of native peoples, the enslavement of Africans, refusing women the vote, segregation and massive race inequality — in the present era the picture is not so clear.
 Yes, we can point to serious issues around wealth concentration, unchecked corporate power, inner-city poverty, and police brutality to name but a few.

 But the real issue at the center of any viable democracy is choice; the ability to choose leadership and influence policy in a way that supports society and human beings at their very best.